 - Hair of Gold, Heart of Gold: He was blond.
-Once he becomes RoboCop, he lost the blond hair but not the heart of gold.
-Well, he didn't lost the heart of gold completely.
+Once he becomes RoboCop, he lost the blond hair but not the heart of gold, not completely.

-- Helmets Are Hardly Heroic: Though he takes it off after the disastrous escape from ED-209 and the entire Detroit police force leaves him heavily damaged (see Broken Faceplate).
+- Helmets Are Hardly Heroic: Has a Cool Helmet, but he takes it off after the disastrous escape from ED-209 and the entire Detroit police force leaves him heavily damaged (see Broken Faceplate).

 - The Hero: Mostly as Alex.
 After he comes Back from the Dead, he is more of an Anti-Hero.